Here’s where Russian oil flows

 Russia is the world’s largest oil exporter.
 Many lawmakers from both parties in the United States are arguing that it is possible to impose a ban on Russian oil without hurting the U.S. economy.
 But will the barrels add up in the global market?
 Oil analysts say the sheer magnitude of Russia’s oil exports makes them difficult if not impossible to offset, setting up high prices and an economic slowdown.

-Here is a look at the flow of Russian oil, from western Siberia or the Yamal Peninsula to Beijing or Berlin.
+Here is a look at the flow of Russian oil, from western Siberia or the distant Yamal Peninsula to the cities of Beijing, Berlin and beyond.

 Russia’s oil exports